AY2425S2-CS2113-F11-2/tp/docs/DeveloperGuide.md

 #### Viewing the Transactions of a Member in a Group

+The viewMember(String command) method is responsible for displaying the transactions of a particular member in a group.
+It lists all the expenses owed/attributed to the particular user.
+It is useful to track and log the expenses.

+- Input:

+  - Parses user input to retrieve the group name and member name.
+  - Trims any extra whitespaces from the input.

+- Group Existence Check:

+  - Checks whether the group exists, and whether the entered member name is part of the mentioned group.

+- Tampering Checking:

+  - Checks whether the file has been tampered with and clear the storage file if the file has likely been tampered with based on the storage file's checksum.

+- Loading Expense Data:

+  - The method reads from the owedAmounts.txt file, which contains expense data.
+    -For each transaction, it will print out the relevant transaction.
+  - It also processes malformed data and skips it.

+#### Viewing an existing group

+The viewGroup(String command) method is responsible for displaying the details of a specific group.

+- Input:

+  - Parses user input to retrieve the group name.
+  - Trims any extra whitespaces from the input and converts input to lower case.

+- Group Existence Check:

+  - Uses the groupManager.groupExists(String groupName) method to check whether the specified group exists.
+  - If the group does not exist, the method prints a "Group not found" message and terminates.

+  - Tampering Checking:

+  - Checks whether the file has been tampered with and clear the storage file if the file has likely been tampered with based on the storage file's checksum.

+- Loading Expense Data:

+  - The method reads from the owedAmounts.txt file, which contains expense data.
+  - It loads this data into a map owedAmounts, where:
+    - The key is the member's name.
+    - The value is the accumulated amount they owe.
+  - The method ensures that the amounts are accumulated for each member instead of being overwritten.

+- Display Group Members and Expenses:
+  - Uses groupManager.getGroupMembers(groupName) to fetch the list of group members.
+  - If the group has no members, it displays "No members in this group."
+  - For each member, it:
+    - Retrieves their name.
+    - Checks the owedAmounts map for any recorded expenses.
+    - Displays the member's name along with the accumulated expense amount.
+  - If a member has no recorded expense, the amount displayed is 0.00.

+#### Viewing the Transactions of a Member in a Group

 The `viewMember(String command)` method is responsible for displaying the transactions of a particular member in a group.
 It lists all the expenses owed/attributed to the particular user.
 It is useful to track and log the expenses.

 - **Input:**